Today’s post was a request from one of my readers!

 They are made with chemicals that harm our bodies.
 Symptoms usually include headache and sometimes redness or rash on the skin.

 Diffusing essential oils can also help with illness.
-Peppermint will help clear sinuses, Thieves from Young Living helps with overall health.
+Peppermint will help clear sinuses, and Thieves from Young Living helps with overall health.
 Lavender is calming, and lemon is fresh.
 There are so many to choose from!

 Place cloves in an orange and boil on low heat to diffuse a spicy/citrus smell.
 Add cinnamon sticks or lemon peels to add another dimension to the scent.
 Play around with it.
 There’s nothing like making your home smell good using natural ingredients.